Paperless Tech Stack: 10 Tools You Need to Go Paperless

 We recommend using either a cloud backup system, like iCloud, Dropbox, or Google Drive, or a physical backup system like a thumb drive or external hard drive to keep your documents safe.
 It’s also ok to use both!
 That’s what we do.

-You can learn more about our complete backup strategy in Paperless Made Simple.
 Having a solid backup and security strategy are absolutely crucial before going paperless.

 9. Firebox or Safety Deposit Box